 - Set up and maintain your shopping cart and follow-up sequences

 - Help you plan then execute a product launch

-- Act as “producer” for your Internet radio or TV show, podcast, or Blab show
+- Act as “producer” for your Internet radio or TV show, or podcast

 - Creating a publishing calendar of various topics you might want to blog or write articles about

 - Repurpose content you’ve already created, so that blog posts become Twitter tips, then video content, then ideas for teleclasses, then e-books, then free reports, and so on